 Where: Beauty Expert

-Described as “a spicy, woody scent inspired by Britain’s historic spice and tea routes”, this would be a great tea-themed gift for a male/masculine figure in your life – and it’s not been tested on animals; is free from parabens, sulphates and phthalates; and it comes in a gift box with a rather nice looking bottle.
+Described as “a spicy, woody scent inspired by Britain’s historic spice and tea routes”, this would make great gifts for tea lovers for a male/masculine figure in your life – and it’s not been tested on animals; is free from parabens, sulphates and phthalates; and it comes in a gift box with a rather nice looking bottle.

 Try Googling: “tea cologne” | “tea fragrances” | “fragrances with tea” to find similar ideas.